Wildlife of Lebanon: Fauna

-Some of the larger mammals native to Lebanon include: wildcats, striped hyenas, jackals, Egyptian mongoose, least weasel, beech marten, European otter, Caucasian badger, honey badger, gray wolf, marbled polecat, jungle cat, caracal, camel, red foxes, porcupines and squirrels.
+Some of the larger mammals native to Lebanon include: wildcats, striped hyenas, jackals, Egyptian mongoose, least weasel, beech marten, European otter, Caucasian badger, honey badger, gray wolf, marbled polecat, jungle cat, caracal, red foxes, porcupines and squirrels.
 Syrian brown bear were formerly resident in the Lebanon and anti-Lebanon mountain ranges until the early twentieth century.
 Vagrant records of brown bears continued until the 1980s and single sighting was recorded in 2016.

 Rodents are a huge group of mammals worldwide and are well represented in Lebanon, this group includes the squirrel, porcupine, dormice, mice, rats, voles, mole rats, hamsters, jirds and jerboas.
 Also in the Beqaa Valley, Lake Yammoune is home to the country's only endemic fish, Pseudophoxinus libani.
 About 31 species of reptiles and amphibians are found in this region, including tortoises, chameleons, and various snakes, lizards, frogs and toads.

+A species of sun spider, which crawls while raising its front limbs, make its home in the arid higher altitudes.
+At times finding its way into homes.

-The Aammiq Wetland is a Biosphere reserve in the Beqaa Valley and is the largest wetland area in the country, covering an area of 250 hectare of marshes and lakes.
+The Aammiq Wetland is a biosphere reserve in the Beqaa Valley and is the largest wetland area in the country, covering an area of 250 hectare of marshes and lakes.
 It is an important site for migratory birds and over 250 species of bird have been recorded there including such rarities as the ferruginous duck, the great snipe, the lesser kestrel and the greater spotted eagle.
 In the nearby Shouf Mountains, there are such species as the endemic Syrian serin, the horned owl, the chukar partridge and the long-legged buzzard.

 The Palm Islands Nature Reserve is a group of three small low, rocky islands located 5.5 km offshore and the adjoining sea area.
 It has been designated an Important Bird Area by BirdLife International, as it is a stopping off point for migratory water birds.
 Among the 156 species recorded here are the ruff, grey heron, white wagtail and Audouin's gull.
 The beaches are used for breeding by the loggerhead and green sea turtle, and the endangered Mediterranean monk seal has been seen here.